HomeTriviaBusiness LeadersEstee Lauder

 7.

-Estée Lauder once gave away free samples to every bride in New York City on her wedding day.
+Estée Lauder once sent free samples to brides listed in the New York Times wedding announcements.

 Click to reveal answer ›